You and Online Class Questions

-Classes from North Central Kansas Technical College are a $153.00 per credit hour plus a $24.00 per hour technology fee.
+Classes from North Central Kansas Technical College are a $129.00 per credit hour plus a $20 per hour general fee and a $10.00 per hour technology fee.
 There are additional costs for books and supplies for each course and are specific to those courses.
-Tuition and Fees are non-refundable for on-line courses.
+Tuition may be refundable on a pro-rated basis; Fees are not refundable.
 The college is not responsible for your Internet connection costs associated with our courses.

 * What payment options are there for Online classes?